My very best wishes to all of my readers - thanks for your interest and support...

 The launch of SOUTH 55 was held at Chichester Library, Tower Street, Chichester PO19 1QJ on May 25th to a packed house!
 Many thanks to our readers for an excellent event and to our warm and appreciative audience.

-POEMS for SOUTH 56 have been chosen, many thanks to our selectors, David Ashbee and Sharon Larkin, a list of the selected poems will soon appear on the SOUTH website
+POEMS for SOUTH 56 have been chosen, and the magazine will soon be on its way to the printers.
+Many thanks to our selectors, David Ashbee and Sharon Larkin, who will be reading at the launch event in Newbury on October 10th.

 For information about SOUTH or anything on this website, please contact me at firstname.lastname@example.org